PyNAABO/Python-Snake-Game/README.md

 # Download the 'SNAKE GAME' folder
 and do not delete any files inside that folder as all the files are necessary.

-# Run the snake.py file to run the gmae...
+# Run the snake.py file to run the game...
 # Enjoy Learning Python.